dpwolfe/otucha/README.md

 #### Current Status

-- Supports building and running on Windows with CMake
+- Builds and runs on Windows
-- Supports building Emscripten using a Makefile
+- Builds with Emscripten using checked in Makefile
 - Next: Emscripten build from CMake

 #### Developer Setup